americium-241/LLM_Omnitool_UI/README.md

 The projet is built so important features can easily be modified, such as custom: tools, agents, callbacks and config parameters.

-The project tree diagram below gives precisions on which file/folder can easily be modified.
+The project tree diagram below gives precisions on which file/folder can easily be modified:

 ```
+.
 │   config.py # Modify lists of : KEYS, AGENTS, MODELS ...
 And many parameters
 │   docker-compose.yml # Docker orchestrator
 │   Dockerfile.streamlit # Docker python image to create app environment